URI-ABD/clam/cakes-results/README.md

 # Cakes Results

 This crate contains the code for generating the results for the Cakes paper.
-Run `cargo run --release -- --help` for information on usage.
+Run `cargo run --release --bin cakes-results -- --help` for information on usage.

 ## Datasets